oleganza/CoreBitcoin/GLOSSARY.md

 Bitcoin Glossary
 ================

+### ATTENTION

+This glossary has been moved to [Oleg Andreev's Bitcoin Papers](https://github.com/oleganza/bitcoin-papers/blob/master/BitcoinGlossary.md).

+The content below will not be updated and eventually will be removed.

+***

 Some unusual terms are frequently used in Bitcoin documentation and discussions like *tx* or *coinbase*.
 Or words like *scriptPubKey* were badly chosen and now deserve some extra explanation.
 This glossary will help you understand exact meaning of all Bitcoin-related terms.

 If you find an inaccuracy, please report it to oleganza@gmail.com or clone this repo and submit pull requests.
 Thanks!